-The Titanic sank today in 1912.
+The Titanic’s hull was launched today in 1911.
 York Membery visits the moving final resting place of 121 of the ship's victims in Halifax, Nova Scotia

 A tear slips down my cheek as I stare at the gravestone commemorating the little boy who, for over 90 years, would be known only as ‘The Unknown Child’.

 His headstone reads, ‘Erected to the memory of an unknown child whose remains were recovered after the disaster to the Titanic April 15th 1912.’